NFL

 Week 17 was a plagued match for the Lions

 When the Vikings announced third-string quarterback Max Brosmer was about to start, it must’ve felt like a Christmas gift for the Lions, but then tragedy struck.
 The Lions lost 23-10 and it wasn’t because of Brosmer.
 In fact, Brosmer completed just nine passes for 51 yards.
-However, they were self-inflicted wounds that cost the Lions the game and hence, their playoff status.
+However, there were self-inflicted wounds that cost the Lions the game and hence, their playoff status.

 Tweet placeholder